RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 6.md

 "A bit on the nose, eh?"
 Trouble's heart ached for her knight and the sadness in their voice.
 "It'll be a nice change of pace when I get married one day and can take someone else's."

 "We could change it sooner."
-Trouble spoke before the thought occured to her.
+Trouble spoke before the thought occurred to her.
 "Debug doesn't sound like a name someone's parents would pick.
 You can be like her and just change it."

 "To Princess?"
 Brun teased, with a smile that player across her whole face.

+"Probably not Princess.
+But names are funny things, they can fit you, and then you change and they're suddenly a call back to who you used to be or who someone wished you would be."
+Trouble broke eye contact and fiddled with Brun's wallet.
+"When I was talking to Debug earlier and I got my ID out I was confused.
+I saw Felicity on my ID and thought there was a mistake."
+She took an unsteady and purposeful breath to calm herself before continuing.
+"I honestly forgot that was my name.
+The last few days have been such a whirlwind I was expecting to read Trouble on my ID instead."

+Brun wrapped their arm around her and made agreeing noises.

+"Well if it becomes safe to spend the day at the local government office we'll make a day of changing your name to Trouble.
+And by the time that comes, I hope you find me a more fitting name too."

+Trouble relaxed into Brun's embrace and did her best to calm herself as the bus lurched and trundled onward.

+***